daviddiasm/movies-project/README.md

 ## Project Objectives

-I created a comprehensive project using tools as Excel and Python to treat the data, and Tableau to report and visualize it.
+I created a comprehensive project using tools as __Excel__ and __Python__ to treat the data and create a ML model, finalizing it with a dashboard built in __Tableau__.
 The project objectives are as follow:

 - Analyse a list of movies and determine which __Genre__ is most profitable, have look at the data related to __Actors__ and __Directors__.
 - Check any trend based on movies __released per year__ and highlight the ones with higher __IMDb Score__.